Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 7. Select a Plan Type of either **Free** or **Paid** and click **Next**.
 8. Configure a Quota group and then click **Next**.
 Note that you can define a quota per group of resources in the product.

     * Select the Unit.
 The default is **Transactions**.
 In the first release stage, only Transactions can be selected.
-Custom billable units cannot be defined
+Custom billable units cannot be defined.
     * Limit - Enter a quantity.
 For example, 1000, 15.
     * Quota type - **Daily**, **Weekly**, **Monthly**, or **Annually**
     * Limit Type: